MitchellX/deepfake-models/README.md

      *Yuval Nirkin, Iacopo Masi, Anh Tran Tuan, Tal Hassner, and Gerard Medioni.*

-     - Instead of tailoring systems for face segmentation, as others previously proposed, this work shows that a standard fully convolutional network (FCN) can achieve remarkably fast and accurate segmentations, provided that it is trained on a rich enough example set.
+     - Instead of tailoring systems for face segmentation, as others previously proposed, this work shows that a standard fully convolutional network (FCN) can achieve remarkably fast and accurate segmentation, provided that it is trained on a rich enough example set.
-     - use special image segmentations to enable robust face swapping under unprecedented conditions.
+     - use special image segmentation to enable robust face-swapping under unprecedented conditions.
      - measure the effect of intra- and inter-subject face swapping on recognition.
-Generally speaking, intra-subject swapped faces remain as recognizable as their sources, while better face swapping produces less recognizable inter-subject results.
+Generally speaking, intra-subject swapped faces remain as recognizable as their sources, while better face-swapping produces less recognizable inter-subject results.

 ### [FSGAN](#FSGAN)